AshwabhB/VoiceGeneration/Changelogs and future improvements/future goals for improvements for current model.md

 Key Areas for Improvement in Audio Generation.
-Based on data from the features from audio_comparison_analysis_sophisticated.py
+Based on data from the features from audio_comparison_analysis_sophisticated.py, What is causing low similarity score.

 1. Formant Features (Critical Issue)
    - Formant 1, 2, and 3 all show 0.0000 similarity